Statistical properties of zeta functions' zeros: Zeta functions of dynamical systems

-If we wish to generalize this example to diffeomorphisms of smooth orientable manifolds, it is natural to count the fixed points by taking into account the degree of map $f$ at the fixed points.
-Recall that the degree equals to $1$ if the map is non-singular and preserves orientation at the fixed point, and to $-1$ if it reverses the orientation.
-It can also be generalized to the situation when the map is singular at the fixed point.
-If $d\left( x,f\right) $ denotes the degree of $f$ at a fixed point $x,$ then we define the Lefschetz zeta function as
+Let $f$ be a differentiable mapping of a compact orientable smooth manifold $ X$ to itself.
+Assume that that $f$ is non-singular at all fixed points.
+Recall that the degree of $f$\vadjust{\goodbreak} at a fixed point $x$ equals to $+1$ if the map preserves orientation at the fixed point, and to $-1$ if it reverses the orientation, that is, $\deg_{x}( f) :=\mathrm{sign}\det (df_{x}-I) .$ We define the \emph{Lefschetz zeta function} as

 In this case one can use the Lefschetz fixed point formula that says: